thoughton/simple-opt-tlh/doc/interface.md

 defined above.

-*note:* usage printing's word wrap operates on the assumptions that your language used delimits words with spaces (i.e. "when i was a child..." vs.
+*note:* usage printing's word wrap operates on the assumptions that your language delimits words with spaces (i.e. "when i was a child..." vs.
 "子供時代に..."), that the font used is fixed-width, and that every character occupies one column (that is, there are no ｗｉｄｅ characters, combining diacritics, etc). if these assumptions do not apply to your use case, you